-Organisational arrangements.
+Organisational responses.
 The provision of drinking water in England/Wales and Ireland diverges in three broad areas; namely, with regard to the role of government in provision; the role of government in finance; and the role of government in regulation.
-The role of national level government has been chosen to highlight differing organisational arrangements as they are ultimately responsible for ensuring compliance with European water quality standards.
-In particular, national governments, not the providers of water services, are subject to non-compliance proceedings by the European Commission.
-Consequently, they provide a suitable focal point for highlighting differences as they have to develop organisational arrangements to ensure the quality standards of Directive 80/778/EEC are met.

 Firstly, they differ with regard to the role government has come to play in the provision of drinking water.
 In Ireland, the national government has remained responsible for the delivery of drinking water via local authorities (in the main), and, to a not insignificant extent, through group water schemes.
 In contrast, since 1989, drinking water supply has been the responsibility of the private sector in England/Wales.
 This aside, the provision of drinking water in Ireland is significantly more fragmented than in England/Wales.
-So, while only 29 companies are responsible for the provision of drinking water to a population of some 60 million in England/Wales, in Ireland drinking water is supplied to a population of just 3.9 million by some 88 local authorities and approximately 5,500 group water schemes.
+So, while only 29 companies are responsible for the provision of drinking water to a population of 52 million in England/Wales, in Ireland drinking water is supplied to a population of just 3.9 million by some 88 local authorities and approximately 5,500 group water schemes.
 Industry and government officials in Ireland note that the organisational fragmentation of drinking water caused by group water schemes has hindered achievement of the Directive's quality standards.
 This is due to the operators of such schemes lacking an awareness of current treatment techniques and to the limited funds government was able and willing to allocate to tackling problems of non-compliance by such schemes.
-Arguably, the heightened level of organisational fragmentation is also serving to prevent economies of scale being achieved with regard to the dissemination and sharing of technical and financial resources, which is crucial to the achievement of the Directive's standards.
-Indeed, it might very well be the case that such fragmentation is also serving to prevent the 'blending' of drinking water sources.
-This technique has, arguably, been made ever more possible by the high level of organisational rationalisation in England/Wales.
-This rationalisation has potentially allowed water companies to bring under their control and thus utilise a wider array of drinking water sources.
-As a result, they have been able to better meet the quality standards of Directive 80/778/EEC because they have been able to mix a wider array of drinking water sources to dilute potentially harmful substances to legally compliant levels.